Appearance of Nodes in React Diagram Component

 Appearance

-Apply style to the node
+Apply style to nodes

 The appearance of a node can be customized by changing its fill color, strokeDashArray, ‘strokeWidth’, ‘strokeColor’ and opacity.
 The visible property of the node enables or disables the visibility of the node.